simshadows/bundled-react-web-app-boilerplate/README.md

 This template does NOT include:

 - Any backend application code.
-It is front-end only.
+It is for front-end only.
 - JSX/TSX
     - I don't like it, so I didn't explicitly include it in this configuration, though I might add it in later if I start liking it.
     - If you want to use JSX/TSX, it shouldn't be hard to add support for it.
 - Any abstractions for managing complex trees of HTML files.
-    - I debated whether or not I should write helpers for this, but I opted out since it will significantly obscure the configuration files for a use-case that really isn't too unlikely.
+    - I debated whether or not I should write helpers for this, but I opted out since it will significantly obscure the configuration files for a use-case that really isn't that likely.
     - This template will still be useful for making *somewhat complex* trees of HTML files of maybe up to maybe 20 pages, mostly limited by your willingness to maintain the consistency of the configuration entries by hand.
     - If you reeeeealy need to maintain big document trees, only then should you build abstractions for it.